 Key Takeaways

-- The potential impact on Internal Rate of return (IRR) can be significant
+- The potential impact on Internal Rate of Return (IRR) can be significant.

-- Short-dated forwards can be used to help mitigate the impact of currency fluctuations during this period
+- Short-dated forwards can be used to help mitigate the impact of currency fluctuations during this period.

-Value proposition | Short-dated FX forwards can be used to help mitigate the FX rate uncertainty that arises between the time a portfolio company is sold and the funds are repatriated back.
+Short-dated foreign exchange (FX) forwards can be used to help mitigate the FX rate uncertainty that rises between the time a portfolio company is sold and the funds are repatriated back.

 Situation